Queries

 sqlstr

 The SQL statement to be executed on the database.
-The query can be defined with parameters.
-The parameter name must start with a colon e.g. :genre.
+The query may contain user-provided parameters.

 songs-by-genre: